A redesign of a logo can be a daunting thing for a business.

 The colour scheme and type look very B2B and the original sky blue seems to communicate the idea of “holiday” better than the new orange.

-It’s a nice logo design with a clear change in mind almost reminiscent of the Virgin V in terms of dynamics and emotion and even though its 100% better than the old logo I’m not sure it’s the right logo for Thomas Cook.
+A nice logo design with a clear change in mind almost reminiscent of the Virgin V in terms of dynamics and emotion and even though it

 A logo redesign doesn’t have to be that scary for clients or designers alike.